anilarya/logErrorUtility/README.md

                       -ClientIPs with number of requests made .
                       -Average Number of requests per Hour.

-2. Project Name , Logpath,  Name of App web server, Recipient-email-id , SMTP settings.
+2. Simply modify settings.py file to cinfigure user information like Project Name , Logpath,  Name of App web server, Recipient-email-id , SMTP settings.

 ====================================OR==================================================